youtux/pagecount-search/README.md

 Search through ordered wikimedia pagecounts

 ## Pre-requisites
-This project has been tested only in Python 3.5.
-May work with Python 3.4, but `pathlib` must be installed separately.
+This project has been tested only with Python 3.5.
+It may work with Python 3.4, too.

 ## Installation
     pip install git+https://github.com/youtux/pagecounts-search.git